-6.1.15 Fertilizer applications were recorded at Holes 3 to 8 on regular basis according to the turf establishment requirement and approved turf grass management plan.
-Insecticide (Chlorpyrifos) was applied to Holes 3-8 & 11 during the reporting month.
-Water quality monitoring on fertilizer and pesticides is on-going mainly at the Northern Part of East Course during the reporting month.
+6.1.15 Fertilizer applications were recorded at Holes 3-8, 11-16 on regular basis according to the turf establishment requirement and approved turf grass management plan.
+Chemical applications were applied at the Holes 3-8, 11, 13-16 and 18 during the reporting month.
+Water quality monitoring on fertilizer and pesticides covered the whole part of East Course during this reporting month.